Highlights - best things to see in Iceland with kids

 Set behind the beach is a typical Icelandic small town with colourful tin box buildings and a small church.
 Sadly the souvenir woollen jumpers in the tiny shop were the standard £300 pounds.

 Puffins - voted boys' best Iceland holidays activity

 Walking along the beach to the cliffs at the end, we could see black specks in the water which, on closer inspection, did turn out to be hundreds of tiny puffins.
 Spurred on, we trotted further down and sure enough, handfuls of baby puffins were throwing themselves off the side of the cliff, just above our heads, into the icy black sea.
 Like lemmings.
 I could practically hear David Attenborough’s voice-over in my head.
 It was a magical spectacle.

 Iceland with kids tip 10: Watch baby puffins learn to fly by flinging themselves of the volcanic Vik cliffs

 Driving round the headland, you could park at the top of puffin cliff and be standing right next to them as they launched themselves off.
 (The car park is the only one I have ever seen where you can pay for the toilets by credit card.)

 Reynisdrangar - Iceland's Giant's Causeway

-Driving to the base of the cliff we entered a sci- fi movie moonscape at Reynisdrangar with its monochromatic basalt cliffs, volcanic sea-stacks and sky filled with swooping arctic terns.
+Driving on the the foot of puffin cliffs, Reynisdrangar, we entered a sci- fi movie moonscape of monochromatic basalt caves, volcanic sea-stacks and a sky filled with swooping arctic terns.